EmberCodeEx/Level_One/Blog Posts.md

 In this section, we are going to create a new Token called REC.
-This will be a sub currency and will showcase reads and writes to the ethereum blockchain.
+This will be a sub currency and will showcase "reads" and "writes" to the Ethereum blockchain.

-First, create a new contract by pasting the following code in contracts/Token.sol:
+First of start by creating a new  contract by pasting the following code in contracts/Token.sol:

 //SPDX-License-Identifier: MIT pragma solidity ^0.8.0;
 import "hardhat/console.sol"; contract Token {